 In December 2014, the Brooklyn Center taproom poured its last pint and Minneapolis’ Prospect Park neighborhood officially became home to the Surly Destination Brewery.
 The 50,000 square-foot facility hosts a brew house, beer hall, beer garden, company store, event center, pizza restaurant, and Festival Field concert venue.

-Surly’s current head brewers Ben Smith and Jerrod Johnson continue the relentless pursuit of craft beer perfection, pushing boundaries and refusing to brew to style (except for when they do).
-The brewery now has capacity to serve nine states and one province.
-Furious and Bender are part of a year-round line-up that includes 10 styles.
-Our seasonal styles, small batches, and brand collaborations continue to innovate.
+Surly head brewer Ben Smith continues the relentless pursuit of craft beer perfection, pushing boundaries and refusing to brew to style (except for when we do).
+The brewery now has capacity to serve 12 states.
+Our year-round line-up includes eight styles, while our seasonal styles, small batches, and brand collaborations continue to innovate.
 Darkness, our acclaimed Russian Imperial Stout, organically developed its own annual Darkness Day.

 Don’t Settle.
 Get Surly.